natalieday123/menu-maker/README.md

 - [ ] Prompt the user with a *numbered* menu with at least 5 items
 - [ ] Collect the user's choice
   * If the user's choice is invalid you should tell them
+  * It should **not** be case sensitive (you know methods for that...)
 - [ ] Confirm the user's order
-  *e.g. "You ordered a Double Double Burger with Fries and a Soft Drink, is that correct?"
+  * e.g. "You ordered a Double Double Burger with Fries and a Soft Drink, is that correct?"
 - [ ] Thank the user and SHOUT the order to the kitchen after it is confirmed

+### Take it further
+If you finish the above requirements (which you must do at a minimum), give these additional challenges (each worth multiple points) a try:
+- [ ] Allow the user to enter the order number OR the order name
+* *e.g. "1" or "double double with fries and a soft drink")*
+- [ ] Ask the user if they would like a side with their order each time, and give them a choice of sides
+- [ ] Allow the user to order multiple items
+* Challenge: add a price to those items and tell them the price
+- [ ] When you thank the user, pick from a variety of options
+* *e.g. "Thanks for your order" or "Have a wonderful day" or have a snarky waiter...*